henryxu1997/shopify_backend/README.md

-# shopify_backend
-Shopify Backend Developer Challenge
+# Shopify Backend Developer Challenge

 # dependencies:Please have these setup before running the python script with the server side web api
 # Please also have python 3 set up